wa-canyons/wa-canyons.github.io/collections/_projects/project-3.md

 ---
 layout: project-left
-title: "Cubist Urban Home"
+title: "Should you trust a turbidite?"
-description: "A spectacular building, designed by the Valencian architect Santiago Calatrava."
+description: "What the modern turbidite record says about runout length"
 date: 2018-12-20
 weight: 2
 thumbnail: "/assets/images/gen/projects/project-3-1-thumbnail.webp"